-Half Upon a Time is the first book in a clever trilogy staring Jack, the son of "Jack of the Beanstalk" fame.
+This the first book in a clever trilogy staring Jack, the son of "Jack of the Beanstalk" fame.
 Jack, firmly rooted in fairy tale world is trying to restore his family's good name when suddenly May, a "punk princess" with a cell phone falls from the sky.
 It turns out May's grandmother is Snow White and the two pair up to rescue the kidnapped grandma.
 Ages 8 and up.

-Frogged by Vivian Vande Velde.
 Princess Imogene's mother is making her read a horrid book titled, The Art of Being a Princess.
 When she wanders down to a pond, a frog convinces her to kiss him.
 The frog, however, not only does not turn into a prince (he turns into smart-aleck peasant), but the spell reverses and Imogene turns into a frog!
 The only way to turn back into a princess is to dupe someone into kissing her, thus casting the frog spell on another unsuspecting person.
 But Imogen worries about the ethics of that!
-As a theater nerd I loved the way Imogene the frog gets taken on a hilarious adventure with a theater troupe, and the memorable and not-a-little bit crazy characters will keep you reading to the end.
-This would make a great read aloud.
+I loved the way Imogene the frog gets taken on a hilarious adventure with a theater troupe, and the memorable and not-a-little bit crazy characters will keep you reading to the end.
+Ages 8 and up.

 Jack: the Fairly True Tale of Jack and the Beanstalk (series) by Liesl Shurtliff